Toloka/docs/en/guide/concepts/qa-pool-settings.md

 No. The responses of these Tolokers aren't automatically excluded from the final results file.

 But you can do it yourself if you want.
 When downloading the results, select the option **Exclude assignments by banned users** to delete the responses of Tolokers who were banned at the moment of downloading.
-You can also forward all the assignments from banned users to other Tolokers using the [Re-completion of assignments from banned users](restore-task-overlap.md) rule.
+You can also forward all the assignments from banned Tolokers to other Tolokers using the [Re-completion of assignments from banned users](restore-task-overlap.md) rule.

 {% endcut %}